 To be perfect is impossible; I can make this statement because perfection is considered an ideal state which does not exist in reality existing solely as an idealised theoretical subjective state within the mind.
 My thought on what is considered ‘perfect’ and your thought on what is considered ‘perfect’ will be very different things.
 This is caused by how we perceive reality; perspective changes the observation and the experience of the observed thing.

 For me to impose an insistence on being perfect onto my student will set them up to fail in any future undertakings.
 To the child, a parent is considered the first line of social interaction, representing society at large, causing the experience to likely be crippling and most damaging.
 Ultimately the student experiencing the subjugation will never meet the expectation of what my specific idealised perfect state of being is.
 Furthermore, controversial to the popular opinion within music and music teaching circles, however rhetorically stated, why should anyone try to be perfect?

 There exists an undertone within the education system, particularly from the perspective of the parent and the teacher that unless a student receives top marks that they have not achieved anything.
 I can recall numerous times when a parent shows disdain or disappointment because their child – using their word – ‘simply’ passes an exam.
 Excuse me, but was that not the point?

 I have a strong belief that everybody can, but unfortunately, not everybody will, meaning, every person alive today has the potential to do great things, but due to factors both in and out of their control, not every person will meet their potential.
-Within education, in this context specifically referring to music lessons, the focus is always the result of little consideration for the process or the point from which that process begins.
+Within education, in this context specifically referring to music lessons, the focus is always the result with little consideration for the process or the point from which that process begins.